COVID-19 - Assessing Your Risk

 High risk (clinically extremely vulnerable)

-The Government define the "clinically vulnerable group" as being more vulnerable to COVID-19 than the average person, but not as much as people in the “clinically extremely vulnerable" group.
+The Government define the "moderate risk" group as being more vulnerable to COVID-19 than the average person, but not as much as people in the “high risk" group.
 It is very similar to the group of people eligible for the free annual flu jab.

 - Those on high dose steroid treatment (the equivalent of prednisolone 20 mg once a day or more for four or more weeks)